1793

 Norman Ken Ouchi,

-an IBM engineer, invents the Redundant Array of Inexpensive
+an IBM engineer, invents the Redundant Array

-Disks, or RAID, to provide a resilient arrangement for data storage
+Disks, or RAID, to provide a resilient arrangement

-INMARSAT (the
+1979 INMARSAT (the

-International Maritime Satellite Organization) comes into being
+comes into being

 (16